 Sacroiliac joint dysfunction is a common cause of low back pain, affecting up to 1 million Americans each year.
-At his practice in Dallas and Grapevine, Texas, double board-certified pain management specialist Mohammed Shaikh, MD, and his team specialize in diagnosing and treating sacroiliac joint dysfunction.
+At his practice in Dallas and Carrollton, Texas, double board-certified pain management specialist Mohammed Shaikh, MD, and his team specialize in diagnosing and treating sacroiliac joint dysfunction.
 After an in-office exam, they can make personalized care recommendations that reduce pain and restore mobility.
 Call today to receive treatment for sacroiliac joint dysfunction, or make your appointment online.

 Sacroiliac joint dysfunction is a painful inflammatory condition affecting one or both sacroiliac joints, which connect your lower spine and pelvis.
 Sacroiliac joint dysfunction can cause chronic low back pain, buttock stiffness, and mobility problems without intervention and treatment.